 The study used a case-control design to determine the factors affecting the incidence of HCC in Banyumas Indonesia.
 Data were taken from HCC patients at Margono Soekarjo General Hospital from April to October 2017.
-After obtaining the approval, subjects underwent the interview, and medical record was taken from the hospital.
+After obtaining the approval, subjects underwent the interview, and medical record with the hospital.